U.S. faces extreme cold blast, stormy weather in week ahead

 In addition to winter-related impacts, flooding will also be a concern this week.
 Moderate Risks, and a broader Slight Risk, are in effect Tuesday for portions of the Mid-Miss/Tenn/Ohio Valleys where 1.5" per hour rain rates over saturated soils may lead to flash flooding. pic.twitter.com/t1R0vYd5gX— NWS Weather Prediction Center (@NWSWPC) February 21, 2022

 The potential for heavy rain also means the possibility of flooding Monday and Tuesday.
 On Monday and Monday night, the zone at greatest risk of flooding spans from eastern Oklahoma through southern Illinois.
-That area shifts toward Kentucky, Tennessee and northern Alabama Tuesday into Wednesday.
+That area shifts toward Kentucky, Tennessee and northern Alabama from Tuesday into Wednesday.

 The threat of flooding may increase in the Tennessee Valley, in particular, on Thursday and Friday, as the week’s second storm system brings the potential for more heavy rainfall.
-The National Weather Service predicts 5-day rainfall totals of three to six inches in this zone and locally higher amounts cannot be ruled out.
+The National Weather Service predicts five-day rainfall totals of 3 to 6 inches in this zone, and locally higher amounts cannot be ruled out.